hapax/hapax.github.io/assets/reality.md

 one of hundreds that humans of different times and places have invented.
-These constellations are drawn using only the stars visible to the naked eye, which are a mere sliver of the total number of stars in the galaxy, not to mention the stars in other galaxies.
+These constellations are drawn using only the stars visible to the naked eye, which are in turn a mere sliver of the total number of stars in the galaxy.
 Like our sun, we expect most of these stars, both visible and invisible, to have planets, and for some of these planets to have their own inhabitants, and for some of these inhabitants to form their own stories and pictures from the bright stars in their vicinity.